Rlogarisation/O.ODesign/README.md

 ### Key Concepts

-* Association: represents "uses" relationship between two or more objects in which the objects have their own life-times and there is no "ownership".
-  * Aggregation: A specialised form of association between two or more objects in which objects have their own life cycle but there is ownership as well.
-  * Composition: A specialised form of aggregation in which if the parent object is destroyed, the child objects ceases to exist.
 * Loose coupling, high cohesion.
   * loose coupling: allows components to be used and modified independently of each other.
   * high cohesion: much easier to maintain and less frequently changed and have higher probability of reusability.